learn-co-curriculum/dsc-intro-to-supervised-learning-v2-1/README.md

 The field of _Supervised Learning_ can be further broken down into two categories -- **_Classification_** and **_Regression_**.
 At this point in your studies, you already have significant experience with regression -- specifically **Linear Regression** , probably the most foundational (and important) machine learning model.
 Recall that regression allows us to answer questions like "how much?" or "how many?".
 If our label is a real-valued number, then the supervised learning problem you're trying to solve is a _regression_ problem.

 The other main kind of supervised learning problem is **_Classification_**.
 Classification allows us to tell if something belongs to one class or the other.
-In the case of the [titanic](https://www.kaggle.com/c/titanic) dataset, this may be something like survival.
+In the case of the [Titanic](https://www.kaggle.com/c/titanic) dataset, this may be something like survival.
 For example, given various characteristics of a passenger, predict whether they will survive or not.
-Questions that can be answered in a True/False format (in the titanic example, "Survived" or "Not survived") are a type of **_Binary Classification_**.
+Questions that can be answered in a True/False format (in the Titanic example, "Survived" or "Not survived") are a type of **_Binary Classification_**.
 To perform binary classification, you will be introduced to **Logistic Regression**.
 Don't let the name confuse you, although the name contains the word "regression," this important foundational technique is very important in understanding classification problems.
 There are several other classification techniques you will be learning in this module, but in order to gain a sound understanding of **Classification** tasks, this section will be focused exclusively on building and evaluating logistic regression models.

 However, we are not limited to only two classes when working with classification algorithms -- we can have as many classes as we see fit.
 When a supervised learning problem has more than two classes, we refer to it as a **_Multiclass Classification_** problem.